 A bridge loan operates a bit more like a standard loan with a set amount.

 A home equity loan is a line of credit that allows borrowers to take what they need, up to a certain limit.

 What is a Bridge Loan?

 A commercial bridge loan is usually used when there’s a need to finance an immediate opportunity.
-Essentially, as stated in the name of the loan, a bridge loan “bridges” the gap between an immediate need for financing and a longer-term financing plan.
+Essentially, a bridge loan “bridges” the gap between an immediate need for financing and a longer-term financing plan.

 Unlike a standard bank loan, a bridge loan lasts for a short period of time, usually between a few months to a year.
-To obtain these loans, the real estate you’re purchasing typically serves as collateral on the loan, and the value of the collateral you have to offer becomes a deciding factor in whether you qualify for the loan at all.
+To obtain these loans, the real estate you’re purchasing typically serves as collateral on the loan.
+The value of the collateral you have to offer becomes a deciding factor in whether you qualify for the loan at all.

-Because of the short-term aspect of a bridge loan, interest rates are higher than they would be for a standard loan — generally between 6 to 11%.
+Because of the short-term aspect of a bridge loan, interest rates are higher than a standard loan.
+They are generally between 6 to 11%.
 Bridge loans can be secured from a number of sources, including banks and private lenders.

 What is a Home Equity Line of Credit (HELOC)?